 Comfort is the most important aspect to consider before buying a travel pillow.
 If you can’t fall asleep while with your pillow on a long haul flight, or any travel for that matter, what is the point?
 Having a comfy place to lay your head is crucial and the main reason for this list.

 Can you pack this pillow up when you’re on the go?
 Is it light?
 Can it fit in a carry-on bag?
-Looking at the logistics of the pillow is key as conserving space is impotant when packing for your next trip.
+Looking at the logistics of the best airline pillow is key as conserving space is important when packing for your long haul flight.

-On top of space, you don’t want to travel with a pillow so big that it is hinderance to take out.
+On top of space, you don’t want an airline pillow so big that it is hindrance to take out.
 You don’t want to be “that person” with a monstrosity of a pillow.
 Low key pillows are key to a good and efficient design.

 Are you a side sleeper or stomach sleeper?
 Do you tend to fall asleep on a tray table or against an airplane window?
 All travel pillows are made for different sleeping styles and patterns so be sure to recognize what you fall into and opt for a travel pillow that is made for you.